 - Wire your camper solar setup in series.

 - Wherever possible, use the same solar panels throughout the entire array.

 - If you must use a mix of panels, try to make them as close to each other’s specs as possible.
 Avoid putting a 50w 3A 18v panel with a 200w 9A, 21v panel.

 - If you have mixed panels, configure them to maximise the current by wiring appropriate pairs in series.

 - Pay special attention to anything on your roof that could cast a shadow on your panels, including aerials, satellite dished, and vents.

 - Avoid parking in the shade to maximise performance.

 - Remove any broken or damaged panels for the series, so the rest of the panels aren’t affected.

 - Use an MPPT controller when wiring in series so you can handle the higher system voltage.

-Don’t forget, this post is just one part of our DIY camper solar setup series.
-Check out it out for more useful articles.
+Don’t forget.
+This post is just one part of our DIY camper solar setup series.
+Check it out for more information & guides.